tjperry07/vale-testing/README.md

 ## I am a heading

-This should return an error
+This should return an error.

 ## second heading